-This document summarises the common requirements for software systems that are producers and consumers of clinical documents (i.e. 'Producers' and 'Consumers' respectively).
+This document summarises the common requirements for software systems that are producers and consumers of clinical documents.

-Clinical document Producers author clinical documents for distribution to clinical document Consumers.
+Clinical document producers author clinical documents for distribution to clinical document consumers.

-Clinical document Consumers obtain clinical documents created by clinical document Producers and provide the content to healthcare providers.
+Clinical document consumers obtain clinical documents created by clinical document producers and provide the content to healthcare providers.

-This document does not list the requirements for the distribution of clinical documents between Producers and Consumers.
+This document does not list the requirements for the distribution of clinical documents between producers and consumers.
 There are a number of mechanisms to achieve this, such as direct exchanges between healthcare providers, and indirect exchanges, mediated by local and national shared repositories, such as the PCEHR system.